duskjet/aspnetcore-json-rpc/README.md

 ### Features

+- A handler or a service han be acquired from a service provider or instantiated directly for a request scope.
-- A handler or a service which implements `IDisposable` interface will be automatically disposed on scope exit.
+- A handler or a service which implements `IDisposable` interface will be automatically disposed on request scope exit.
 - `JsonRpcName` attribute can be used on an interface as well.
 - Parameters provided by name can utilize default parameter value if the particular parameter is not provided by the client.